Facticee/Mc-Plugin-1/README.md

 Now Ive created my own clan system where players can join groups and havbe a private chat and custom name colors there.
 Im still thinking about new thigns to add.
 My freinds also have a few ideas.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.
+A Minecraft plugin I made for the server of my friends and me.
+At the beginning it was very small and I just had a few ideas.
+It slowly started to grow.